 In the last two decades, the quest for a widely accepted definition of social enterprise has been a central issue in a great number of publications.

-Social Enterprise in Central and Eastern Europe – the last volume in a series of four ICSEM-based books on social enterprise worldwide — will serve as a key reference and resource for teachers, researchers, students, experts, policy makers, journalists and others who want to acquire a broad understanding of the social enterprise and social entrepreneurship phenomena as they emerge and develop in this region.
+Social Enterprise in Western Europe –the third volume in a series of four ICSEM-based books on social enterprise worldwide – will serve as a key reference and resource for teachers, researchers, students, experts, policy makers, journalists and others who want to acquire a broad understanding of the social enterprise and social entrepreneurship phenomena as they emerge and develop in this region.

 TABLE OF CONTENTS

 chapter 1|16 pages chapter 2|15 pages chapter 3|17 pages chapter 4|16 pages chapter 5|17 pages chapter 6|10 pages chapter 7|19 pages chapter 8|18 pages chapter 12|18 pages chapter 13|17 pages part II|82 pages

 Comparative Analyses and Perspectives